LeaderPortfolio

 Early Life and Education

-Mark Jonathan Pincus was born in Chicago, Illinois, on February 13, 1966.
-His family lived in the Lincoln Park neighborhood.
-He is the son of Donna, an artist and architect, and Theodore Pincus, a business columnist and public relations advisor.
+Mark Jonathan Pincus was born on February 13, 1966, in Chicago, Illinois.
+He is the son of Donna (née Forman) and Theodore Pincus.
+His father was a business columnist and public relations advisor to CEOs and politicians, and his mother was an artist and architect.
 Pincus attended Francis W. Parker School from kindergarten through 12th grade, graduating in 1984.
-He pursued higher education at the Wharton School of the University of Pennsylvania, earning a Bachelor of Science degree in Economics in 1988.
-He later attended Harvard Business School, where he obtained his MBA in 1993.
+He then went on to earn a Bachelor of Science degree in Economics from the Wharton School of the University of Pennsylvania in 1988.
+Pincus furthered his education at Harvard Business School, where he graduated in 1993 and co-founded the Communications Club with Sherry Coutu.

 Rise to Success